linozen/exocortex/content/refs/python-for-everybody.md

 100 jan
 ```

-#### Advanced Text Parsing {#advanced-text-parsing}
+#### Advanced Text Parsing

-In order to deal with the punctuation in the real [romeo.txt](https://www.py4e.com/code3/romeo.txt) file, you need
+In order to deal with the punctuation in the real
+[romeo.txt](https://www.py4e.com/code3/romeo.txt) file, you need string methods.
-string methods.
-They also allow you to not count "Who" and "who" as different
+They also allow you to not count "Who" and "who" as different words but as the
-words but as the same.
+same.
 Most importantly, you need the `.translate()` method.
-The
+The documentation
-documentation for that method reads as follows:
+for that method reads as follows:

 > `line.translate(str.maketrans(fromstr, tostr, deletestr))`
 >